About the Program

 Candidates for this concurrent degree program must fulfill the following requirements:

 - Completion of three courses, which must include:

-- HISTORY 275B, or HISTORY 285B on a solely medieval topic (Other appropriate graduate courses in history may be substituted with the consent of the graduate adviser.)
+- HISTORY 275B or another course on a solely medieval topic (Other appropriate graduate courses in history may be substituted with the consent of the graduate adviser.)
 Students whose home department is History must take two courses in category (c), below.

 - Any course from outside the student’s home department, normally drawn from the following:

-- Advanced competence in Latin, which will normally be demonstrated through two graduate-level or upper division courses in medieval Latin literature (one of which must normally be LATIN 140 or LATIN 155A).
+- Advanced competence in Latin, which will normally be demonstrated through two graduate-level or upper division courses in medieval Latin literature (one of which must normally be Latin 140, Latin 155A or 155B, or Classics 241).
 The Latin proficiency exams that are offered by some departments may not be used to fulfill this requirement.

 - Reading proficiency in at least one medieval vernacular, one of which must be outside the major field of study.
 Ordinarily such knowledge will be demonstrated through graduate-level or approved upper division coursework, drawn from the following: